 Yesterday, CNN Money posted a rather interesting piece that posed the question: could Google become "your new phone carrier?"
 If you're anything like me (and I hope for your sake that you're not), your first response was "Google?
 A carrier? #$%^ Yeah!"
 But as awesome as I'm sure that would be, the more I think about it, the less likely it seems.

 I'm not saying it won't happen.
 Hell, even the author of the article (David Goldman) doesn't seem sure of the idea.
-The point of the article seems to be more so to point out that it's feasible, especially down the road.
 Read More

 In a word: yes.
 Wireless carriers in the US (Verizon, AT&T, Sprint, T-Mobile, etc.) have long been deeply opposed to net neutrality over their so-called "mobile broadband" networks, but today they've been given a power they have long desired to see the FCC put into writing.